9. Upgrading Firmware

 Special Modified Firmware Versions

 These special modified versions of the firmware make the programmer appear as a single virtual COM port instead of a composite device with two virtual COM ports and a native USB interface.
 These versions of the firmware do not support the TTL serial port, the SLO-scope, or the configuration utility.
-These versions are provided to support Mac OS X.
+These versions were provided to support Mac OS X 10.6 or earlier.

 - Special Modified Version 1.01nc, released 2010-12-9: This version is based on the standard firmware version 1.01.